xyproto/wallutils/pkg/simpletimed/stw-1.0.0.md

 The `xml2stw` utility can be used for converting GNOME timed XML files to the Simple Timed Wallpaper format.
 It was used for converting the examples above.

-This is a draft.
-Pull requests are welcome: https://github.com/xyproto/simpletimed/pulls
+Pull requests are welcome, especially if there are errors, inconsistencies or things that are not clear.

 ### Author